CarlTBarnes/CaptureHide/README.md

 ## MDI Issues

 Preventing capture on an MDI child window fails.
 The SetWindowDisplayAffinity() must be done on the MDI Frame.
-I modified the Class to add MDI methods that find the Frame (GetAnsestor Root).
+I modified the Class to add MDI methods that find the Frame (GetAncestor Root).
 I uploaded a Frame test project CapHideMdiTest.cwproj and it all works.

 I have not implemented this in live code.
 If I did I would probably implement it all in the Frame and Post events for Capture Hide / Capture OK.
 The example is simple and hides the frame from the Client 1 procedure.
+This does work fine if you have just one window to protect.

+## TeamViewer Issues

+I was remoted in using TeamViewer.
+As soon as I turned on Capture Stop the frame window turned all black for me remotely.
+The local user could still see the window fine.
+I read online that Remote Desktop does not have this issue.

+So it seems this Capture Hide will NOT be useful.